PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 ----------------------

 It is often very useful to copy steps instead of starting from scratch each time.
 PlaidCloud allows copying steps within workflows as well as between workflows, even in other projects.
 You can select multiple steps to copy at once.
+To do so:

+1) Select Analyze
+2) Double click on the project you want
+3) Select the **workflows** tab from the top
+4) Double click on the workflow you want
-Select the workflow steps within the hierarchy and click the **Copy Selected Steps** button at the top of the table.
+5) Select the steps you want to copy
+6) Click the **Copy Selected Steps** button at the top

 This will place the selected steps in the clipboard and allow pasting within the current workflow or another one.